+Looking forward

-Looking forward In times of great uncertainty, active asset management firms like ours must deliver our fiduciary obligations by identifying opportunities that benefit investors and deliver value to them while also holding the companies we invest in on their behalf to the highest standards of corporate behaviour.
+In times of great uncertainty, active asset management firms like ours must deliver our fiduciary obligations by identifying opportunities that benefit investors and deliver value to them while also holding the companies we invest in on their behalf to the highest standards of corporate behaviour.
 These are not mutually exclusive.

 This means that we also have to take decisions that reflect the limitations that government action may impose to support a world that protects human rights and environmental protection globally.
 When it comes to issues like conflict, climate change, plastic pollution, or threats to biodiversity and human rights, the attitudes of clients, consumers and policy makers are changing.
 It is our duty as stewards to ensure that we invest for the long term with sensitivity, care and concern about the social and environmental risks and impacts on the world around us.

 As always, we welcome your feedback on our work.
-If you have any questions or comments, please contact ukstewardship@firstsentier.com Yours sincerely, Mark Steinberg CEO, First Sentier Investors with leading industry standards including the UK Stewardship Code 2020 and its 12 Principles as set out below.
+If you have any questions or comments, please contact ukstewardship@firstsentier.com mile

+Yours sincerely,

+Mark Steinberg CEO, First Sentier Investors

+Mapping against the UK Stewardship Code